-A key aspect of the PWM task is the manipulation of stimulus pairs (presented at each trial) based on their proximity to the identity line \(s_1\) = \(s_2\) (Figure \autoref{fig:contraction_bias}B), which changes the comparison difficulty.
-Pairs closer to the diagonal line are harder to discriminate due to smaller intensity differences.
+A key aspect of the PWM task is the systematic manipulation of stimulus pairs (presented at each trial) based on their sensory values and proximity to the identity line \(s_1 = s_2\) (\autoref{fig:contraction_bias}B).
+Pairs closer to the diagonal line differ less in intensity.
 Rats were presented with stimulus pairs that were all equally distant from the diagonal (see \autoref{fig:contraction_bias}B).
-Despite the equal objective difficulty, performance was systematically modulated by contraction bias: the remembered value of \(s_1\) appeared to be shifted toward the average of previously encountered stimuli (see \autoref{fig:contraction_bias}A).
-When this shift increased the perceived distance from \( s_2 \) (bias+), performance improved; when it reduced the difference (bias-), performance declined.
+Despite this uniform structure, performance was systematically modulated by contraction bias: the remembered value of \(s_1\) appeared to be shifted toward the average of previously encountered stimuli (see \autoref{fig:contraction_bias}A).
+When this shift increased the perceived distance from \(s_2\) (bias+), performance improved; when it reduced the difference (bias-), performance declined.

-To quantify these history affects, \citet{akrami2018} used a logistic regression to model behavioral choices as a function of current stimulus values \( (s_1, s_2) \), the average of past stimuli (capturing contraction bias), the stimulus pair from the immediately preceding trial (capturing recency), and reward and choice history.
+To quantify these history effects, \citet{akrami2018} used a logistic regression to model behavioral choices as a function of current stimulus values \( (s_1, s_2) \), the average of past stimuli (capturing contraction bias), the stimulus pair from the immediately preceding trial (capturing recency), and reward and choice history.
 This analysis revealed clear evidence for both contraction and recency biases.
 Importantly, similar biases were observed in human participants, suggesting conserved underlying mechanisms.